South Amboy, New Jersey

-South Amboy is a suburban city in Middlesex County, in the U.S. state of New Jersey, located on Raritan Bay.
-As of the 2020 United States Census, the city's population was 9,411.
+South Amboy is a city in Middlesex County, in the U.S. state of New Jersey, located on Raritan Bay.
+As of the 2020 United States census, the city's population was 9,411, an increase of 780 (+9.0%) from the 2010 census count of 8,631, which in turn reflected an increase of 718 (+9.1%) from the 7,913 counted in the 2000 census.

 South Amboy and Perth Amboy, across the Raritan River, are collectively referred to as The Amboys.
 Signage for exit 11 on the New Jersey Turnpike refers to "The Amboys" as a destination.

 History

 First settled by the Lenape Native Americans, who called the area around Perth Amboy by the name "Ompoge" (meaning "level ground"), the settlement ultimately became a key port for commerce between Lower New York Bay and Philadelphia, connected first by stagecoach and eventually by railroad.
+The city was initially founded as a village by Dutch fishermen known as Radford's Ferry, but later become a key city to safeguard New Amsterdam from the British.
 When settled by Europeans in 1684, the city was named New Perth in honor of James Drummond, Earl of Perth, one of the associates of a company of Scottish proprietaries.
 The Algonquian language name was corrupted to Ambo, or Point Amboy, and eventually a combination of the native and colonial names was used.
+South Amboy is mentioned during the Revolutionary War in letters to and from George Washington referring to an "officer stationed on the South Amboy shore" and by General Washington himself writing that he was "now in Jersey" and suggesting the enemy "may proceed to South Amboy".
+Once known as Radford's Ferry, as well as the South Ward of Perth Amboy, South Amboy became one of the earliest townships around 1685 as well as one of the largest at 18 miles long and six miles wide.